|My first view of Mt. Kanchenjunga|

 |The Rocky section|

 But my client and Carlos Soria wanted to continued and reach summit.
 I had my own short main rope in my bag and Carlos's guide had his own.
 Bipash wanted to return back and he wanted to give his main rope to me but I denied to take as I was still in doubt for him because he already felt down and was scared.
 First I requested to go with me but he said his clients were returning back so he wanted to go back.
-Then Carlos's guide tried to negotiate with me and told only 5 of us including Carlos, my client, himself and one more his Sherpa and I which I agreed.
+Then Carlos's guide tried to convince me to continue which I agreed.
 So I again continued first and started climbing the little steeply face.
 As soon as I reach the top of steeply face I saw many of them were following us.

 My client wanted me take rest and tried to send another team ahead but they were more cleaver than us.
-So I requested the Chinese team's guide to lead fist because it was rocky section and he told he climbed Kanchenjunga before so he was best person to go through.
-He continued till we reach the cave.
+So I requested the Chinese team's guide to lead first because it was rocky section and he told he climbed Kanchenjunga before so he was best person to go through.
+He continued till we reach the cave under big rock.
 Then I realized it was the cave I read on many books.
-I knew it would take around 3hrs to reach the summit.
+I knew it would take around 3 hrs to reach the summit.
 I tried to calculate the time.
 It was already 1pm.
 If we continued then we may reach the summit at 4pm which can be bad for us.
-So I suggested to return back everyone.
-At that time we were 7climbers together.
+So I suggested to return back.
+At that time we were 7 climbers together.
 But those two Chinese and my client didn't want to return back reaching at this point.
-We sherpa had no option except hearing them.
-Then the Chinese team guide told some of the team made the summit at 5pm and all came back safely.
+We Sherpa had no option except hearing them.
+Then the Chinese team guide told some of the team made the summit at 5pm in 2011 and all came back safely.
 That sentence gave me hope that we could do.
 Yes again, I continued being first person toward the summit.
-We continued to follow the rocky section where I could fine old ropes.
+We continued to follow the rocky section where I could find old ropes.
 Finally I got to the long flat rock which I had kept in my mind.

 |The Flat rock which I saw in many books|